 Some examples of degenerative joint disease medication include:

-- Acetaminophen – acetaminophen is usually the first medication taken for arthritis because it is gentle on the body and doesn’t carry many potential side effects.
+- Acetaminophen — is usually the first medication taken for degenerative joint disease because it is gentle on the body and doesn’t cause many potential side effects

-- Corticosteroids – epidural injections may be recommended to reduce inflammation and secondarily reduce pain.
+- Corticosteroids — may be recommended to reduce inflammation and pain

-To determine which treatment plan is best for you, it is important that you visit your physician.
-Medications have different potential side effects, and they may not interact well with medications that you are currently taking.
-For treatment to be most effective, it must be appropriate for the patient’s specific diagnosis while avoiding harmful side effects.
-For this reason only your physician should prescribe and monitor your medications.
+Before starting any medication, it is important that you visit your doctor.
+Medications have different potential side effects, and they may not interact well with medications you are currently taking.